SasanTazayoni/L2D-driving-school-CI-PP4/README.md

 ![Pagination for the reviews with page 3 hovered](documentation/pagination.png)

 * All users page
-	* The "All Users" page features a search bar at the top, allowing users to easily search for specific users.
-Below the search bar, there is a paginated gallery displaying users, with 12 users shown per page for optimal browsing experience.
+	* The "All Users" page features a search bar at the top, allowing users to easily search for specific users which can be done by inputting characters in the search bar and clicking "Search".
+The "Show all" button displays all users.
+	* Below the search bar, there is a paginated gallery displaying users, with 12 users shown per page for optimal browsing experience.
  	* The user gallery thumbnails exhibit a hover effect that enhances their opacity and slightly enlarges the thumbnail, providing a visual indication of interactivity when users hover over them.

 ![User search bar](documentation/searchbar.png)